-The problem is that the applicant cannot know for sure why the consul asks about it - does the program really recognize its applications, or does the consul ask a simple ordinary question.
+The problem is that the applicant cannot know exactly why the consul asks about this - did the program really recognize his applications or the consul asks a simple routine question.

 Based on this, the methods of cheating the recognition system can only be talked about theoretically, for research purposes, and also in order not to accidentally do something forbidden.

-Online registration for the lottery Green Card 2021 It began on October 2 2019 of the year in 12: 00 Eastern Time and will continue until 12: 00 5 on November 2019 Eastern Time.
-ForumDaily has prepared all the details and tips for filling out the questionnaire for you. here.
+Online registration for the lottery Green Card 2022 started October 7, 2020 and will run until 12:00 PM ET November 10, 2020.
+ForumDaily has prepared all the details and tips for filling out the questionnaire for you here.

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous